MarcosCarballoV/Adafruit_FeatherWing_TouchSlider/README.md

      ```

 3. **Upload Your Code:**
-   - Write your code using the TouchSlider library.
+   - Write your code using the TouchSlider and CAP1208 library.
    - Connect your ESP32 board to your computer.
    - Select the correct board and port from `Tools` > `Board` and `Tools` > `Port`.
    - Click the upload button to compile and upload your code to the board.